bob-gob/DAFOXES-gimkit-hacks/README.md

 then, enyoy the hacks!

-(I also made blooket and prodigy hacks.
-Duolingo hacks in progress)
+(I also made blooket, prodigy, and duolingo hacks)